Skip to main content Skip to main navigation

 If you’re inside a property, some fire safety measures you can take include soaking towels in water and placing under external doors to prevent smoke entering.
 Close all doors and take refuge in a room that has a door or exit leading outside and wait until it’s clear to leave.

-Leaving immediately after a fire has passed, as there may be risks such as fallen trees and power lines.
+Leaving immediately after a fire has passed is not recommended, as there may be risks such as fallen trees and power lines.
 Listen to the radio or check with the local police and emergency services for when it’s safe to leave.

 Have a fire aid kit on hand.
 It should include a fire blanket, extinguisher, leather work gloves, goggles and anti-smoke masks.